-A 40,00 square foot industrial and mixed-use building currently under construction on 197,375 square feet of land (4.5 acres).
+A 50,000 square foot industrial and mixed-use building situated on 197,375 square feet of land (4.5 acres).
 The property is located in a major industrial park adjacent to Highway 40, Quebec City's main east-west artery.
 Located between two properties already owned by the REIT, the property is in a geographically favourable location.
 The building contains warehousing and office space.
 The warehouse has a 22 foot clear ceiling height.
-The building is vacant, will be ready for occupation in May 2001 and will have 201 parking spaces.
-The REIT is presently negotiating with potential tenants and it is expected that the building will be substantially leased by the end of June 2001.
+The building is 81.70% leased and has 201 parking spaces.
+Major tenants are Société immobilière du Québec and Maburco Québec plomberie, chauffage.